karthikparambil/scanix/README.md

 This tool is for:

-Authorized penetration testing
+- Authorized penetration testing
-Security research with permission
+- Security research with permission
-Educational purposes in controlled environments
+- Educational purposes in controlled environments

-Requires explicit permission before scanning any systems.
+- Unauthorized scanning may be illegal in your jurisdiction
+- Use responsibly and ethically

 ### Contributing

-Contributions welcome!
-Feel free to submit issues and pull requests.
+*Contributions are welcome!
+Please feel free to submit pull requests or open issues for:*

+  Bug fixes

+  New features

+  Documentation improvements

+  Performance enhancements

 ### License

 MIT License - see LICENSE file for details.